 The volume and diversity of students participating, the shifting requirements of foreign governments, and the complexity of these applications make it impossible for us to accurately advise you on immigration policies.

 If your program requires a visa, documentation will be provided from your host institution after your acceptance.

-While third-party programs might charge you thousands of dollars without guaranteeing any academic credit, the cost of GSIP is $750 with mentorship included, and $500 without mentorship.
+While third-party programs might charge you thousands of dollars without guaranteeing any academic credit, the cost of GRISP is $750 with mentorship included, and $500 without mentorship.
 Scholarships and tuition reductions are available for students in need.

 - Travel or living expenses while abroad